marasco/gitbook-wpr-tournated/getting-started/draws-and-schedule.md

          * 	…Repeat for each playoff match, e.g. if also running “Men’s Div 1 3rd Place Playoff”, “Men’s Div 1 5th Place Playoff”, etc.
          * 	Manually input top teams from the group stage into the playoff match slots using the “+Add team” button in the playoff draw.

-  Below a few screenshots of a group setup and a knockout stage with entries:
+  Below are a couple screenshots of a group (a.k.a. round robin) and a knockout (a.k.a.
+FMLC) with entries:

     ![RoundRobin](<../.gitbook/assets/screen_4.png>)